 Cooking particles

 When your HVAC system pulls air in through return vents, it also draws in these particles.
 While filters capture some of them, not all debris is stopped.
-Over months and years, residue can cling to
+Over months and years, residue can cling to the interior surfaces of ducts.

 In some cases, moisture can enter the system.
 If condensation forms or there is a leak, mold may develop inside the ductwork.
-This is especially concerning because mold spores can circulate through
+This is especially concerning because mold spores can circulate through the home.

 Many people assume outdoor air is more polluted than indoor air.
 However, indoor air can sometimes be more concentrated with pollutants, especially in tightly sealed homes.
-Modern homes are
+Modern homes are designed for energy efficiency, which often means less natural ventilation.

 Poor indoor air quality has been linked to: